Resolving the emission regions of the Crab pulsar's giant pulses: Ramifications

 Furthermore, all values relating to the scattering screen include the uncertain distance to the Crab pulsar, suggesting that a parallax distance would improve our constraints.
-In addition, the rough location of the scattering in the filaments is a physical argument, and would be greatly improved through a direct measurement.
+In addition, the rough localization of the scattering in the filaments is based on physical arguments; the results would be greatly improved through a direct measurement.

 The distance to the screen(s) can be constrained through VLBI and through scintillation measurements across frequency.
-VLBI at space-ground baselines \citep{rudnitskii+16} or at low frequencies (Kirsten et al., in prep.) can help constrain the angular size of the scattering in the interstellar medium.
-This in turn can constrain the size of the nebular screen; the visibility amplitudes will only decrease below 1 when the scattered image of the pulsar is not point-like to the interstellar screen.
-In addition, two scattering screens will impart two distinct scattering times only when they do not resolve each other \citep{masui+15}.
-The transition frequency for the two scintillation timescales to become apparent in the spectra will give a size measurement of the nebular screen.
+As the spatial broadening of the Crab is dominated by the interstellar screen, rather than the Nebula, VLBI at space-ground baselines \citep{rudnitskii+16} or at low frequencies \citep{vandenberg+76b} can help constrain the angular size of the scattering in the interstellar medium.
+This in turn can constrain the size of the nebular screen.
+The visibility amplitudes will only decrease below 1 when the scattered image of the pulsar is not point-like to the interstellar screen.
+Time-resolved visibilities throughout the rise time of scattered pulses may then elucidate the neublar scale; by increasing in time delay, one increases in angular size, and thus resolution, so one may observe the transition point beyond which the nebular screen becomes resolved.
+In addition, the interstellar screen will scintillate only when it does not resolve the nebular screen (the same argument has been made for scintillation in FRBs, \citealt{masui+15}).
+The transition frequency for the two scintillation bandwidths to become apparent in the spectra could give a size measurement of the nebular screen.

 Applying this same analysis across different frequencies, or in times of different scattering in the nebula will also help to quantify both the separation of the main pulse and interpulse, and the size of the emitting regions of both components.

-We thank Judy Xu who attempted the initial 1D correlation function of giant pulses, and Rebecca Lin who reproduced our results and noticed errors in early version of this work.
-We made use of NASA'a Astrophysics Data System and SOSCIP Consortium’s Blue Gene/Q computing platform.
+The correlation function of spectra is a crude measurement - it is fourth order in the electric field, and the scintillation pattern is contaminated with intrinsic pulse substructure.
+A much cleaner measurement can hopefully be made in the regime where the duration of giant pulses is much less than the scattering time, akin to the coherent method of de-scattering pulses in \citet{main+17}.